praj-bellakka/tp/docs/UserGuide.md

 #### Creating meal plan by adding food: `create /mealplan`
 Creates a custom meal plan that consists of several food items.

-inside the food database to
-the meal plan.
-A meal plan consists of a name, and a list of Food items.
-In order to create a meal plan, you must add at least 1 food item to the plan.
+Do note that the food items you want to add to the meal plan must already exist in the database!
+Meal plans must consist of at least one food item.

 Format: `create /mealplan NAME_OF_MEALPLAN`

-Once a valid `NAME_OF_MEALPLAN` has been added, you will be shown a list of food inside the database and will be prompted to input the indexes of the foods you want to include inside the meal plan.
-A visual walkthrough has been shown below.
+Once a valid `NAME_OF_MEALPLAN` has been added, you will be shown a list of food inside the database and prompted to input the indexes of the foods you want to include inside the meal plan.
+You can refer to the usage examples below for a simple walk-through of how this works.

 > **⚠️ Notes about `NAME_OF_MEALPLAN`**
 >
 > `NAME_OF_MEALPLAN` must be at least 1 character in length.
-> Pipe Characters ("|") will be automatically be removed if included.
+> Pipe characters ("|") will be automatically removed if included.

 > **⚠️ Notes about adding food items to meal plan**
 >
-> Only valid indexes entered will be parsed.
-The `index` MUST be an integer value and within the range of food items displayed.
-Invalid indexes will be ignored as shown below.
+> Only valid indexes entered will be processed!
+The `index` must be an integer value and
+> refer to one of the food items listed in the database.
+> Invalid indexes will be ignored (as shown below).

 **Examples of usage:**